Friday, November 1, 2024

 Piecing

 I finished up my "Rainbow Log Cabin Heart" blocks.
+These had been started to participate in the Rainbow Scrap Challenge all the way back in 2021.
 I had brought with me the blocks sets for the Turquoise, Orange, Red-Purple, Black and Grey blocks that had been on my design wall since the Summer:

 Those done, I realized I needed one more block for the layout.
 I had considered a number of options but decided to raid my MIL's scrap stash and made a Brown block: